HURRICANE NAVY JROTC

 - Develop personal honor, self-reliance, individual discipline and leadership

-- Promote an understanding of the basic elements and need for national security
+- Promote an understanding of the elements and need for national security

 - Provide information on the military services as a possible career pathway